Jumarone/Rongotai-Website-2022/README.md

 - Set up GitHub Desktop

 June
--  coding website - making desisions on colour of background
+-  coding website - making desisions on colour of background and other things
+-  looking back on google slides for additional information we can use
--  decided to use
+-  trying to keep the work log updated
--
+-  team disscussions on what we did yesterday, what we are doing today and any problems we have

 **Term 3**
 July
 - coding website - working on
+- looking back on google slides for additional information we can use
+- changing the website around - put in the tutangata videos instead of pictures
 -

-test website on different platforms
+August
+- updating trello board
+- coding website
+-
+September